Out and About

 Intergenerational Program

 Seawinds has a relationship with two local aged care facilities – Regis Rosebud and Regis The Village Glen.
-Our children make regular walking excursions to both places and enjoy visiting, craft activities, stories, songs and Hey Dee Ho music sessions.
-We also welcome our Regis Grand-Friends to visit the 4yo group once a month on a Friday during terms 2-4.
+Our Leafy Sea Dragon 4yo kindergarten children and our Sea Stars 3-5 daycare children make regular walking excursions to both places and enjoy visiting, craft activities, stories, songs and Hey Dee Ho music sessions.
+We also welcome our Regis Grand-Friends to visit the Leafy Sea Dragon 4yo group once a month on a Friday during terms 2-4.

 Benefits of Intergenerational Learning